Bond-Addict/dotnet-microservices/md/Lab_10.md

 ```

-The `Program.cs` changes are explained later in this lab.
+The `Program.cs` changes are explained later In this exercise.